To enable ‘Speak Selection’

 - Words and Sentences

-- iOS 11 users also have the option to choose the colour used for highlighting content.
-Tap on ‘Word Colour’.
-Fig 6.
+- To choose the colour used for highlighting content, tap ‘Word Colour’.

-- Tap on the colour you wish to use to highlight content.
-Fig 7.
+- Tap the colour you wish to use to highlight content.

 When happy with your ‘Speech’ settings, either tap the back button in the top left of the screen to return to the main ‘Accessibility’ settings screen or press your device’s ‘Home’ button to return to the home screen.